Klavis-AI/klavis/mcp_servers/klaviyo/README.md

+# Klaviyo
+Klaviyo is a marketing automation platform that helps businesses deliver personalized email, SMS, and push notification campaigns.
+It provides tools for customer segmentation, campaign management, analytics, and integrations with e-commerce platforms like Shopify, WooCommerce, and Magento.

 # Klaviyo MCP Server

 A Python server for interacting with the Klaviyo API using MCP tools.

 ## Features

 - Create and retrieve Klaviyo profiles
 - Manage lists and campaigns
-- Fetch and render templates
+- Fetch and render email templates
 - Access account and flow information
 - Built-in retry, pagination, and error handling